trilliumeng/orion-sdk/Readme.md

 * __Optional:__ MultiMarkdown (<http://fletcherpenney.net/multimarkdown>)

 On Ubuntu and other Debian-based distributions, MultiMarkdown can also be installed by running `sudo apt-get install libtext-multimarkdown-perl`.

+This optional dependancy will allow a development system to generate a html version of the documentation.
+Otherwise documentation is only generated into markdown files.
+A preview of the documentation generated for the current release is found [here](https://static.trilliumeng.com/ApplicationData/Orion/download.html?device=OrionSDK).

 ## Repository Contents